 Elicia Thompson, DDS grew up in Sacramento, California.
 She attended the University of Washington School of Dentistry in Seattle, Washington.
 Upon graduating in 2006, she completed their General Practice Residency program.
 After finishing her training, she helped develop and practiced for the dental clinic of the St. Charles Community Health Center in Luling, Louisiana.
 Dr. Thompson relocated to Vermont with her husband in 2009.
 Before joining the CHCB team, she worked in private practice in Franklin County, Vermont.
 When not at work, she and her husband enjoy hiking, kayaking, and generally taking advantage of all the natural resources Vermont has to offer!

-Gopichand Vallabhaneni, DMD and his wife and children moved to Vermont from Portland, Maine, where he worked in a private office for five years.
-Dr. Vall graduated from Boston’s Tuft’s School of Dental Medicine in 1998.
-Dr. Vall Performs an array of dentistry and enjoys playing golf in his free time.
+Gopichand Vallabhaneni, DMD moved to Vermont from Portland, Maine, where he worked in a private office for five years.
+Dr. Val graduated from Boston’s Tuft’s School of Dental Medicine in 1998.
+He performs urgent care with a focus on emergency dental treatment and enjoys playing golf in his free time.